saurabh-deochake/mywebsite/_posts/2017-07-27-lxc-password-not-authorized.md

   - libvirt
 ---

 This problem occurs especially when LXC Containers are run on a host machine with CentOS distribution.
-When we want to create an user inside the container, we get an error which says "..... is not authorized to change the password of <user_name>.
+When we want to create an user inside the container, we get an error which says `..... is not authorized to change the password of <user_name>`.

 The Problem
 ========